 The Klymit Motion 60 is a multi-day backpack that uses a removable inflatable pad to augment its frame providing increased comfort and support.
-A 60 liter alpine-style pack with a top lid and four tiers of side compression, the Motion 60 can haul a serious amount of gear, but also compresses down to a lower volume when you don’t need all of its capacity.
-Weighing just 41.4 oz (MSRP $179.95), the Motion 60 is a good value despite a few idiosyncratic quirks.
+A 60-liter alpine-style pack with a top lid and four tiers of side compression, the Motion 60 can haul a serious amount of gear, but also compresses down to a lower volume when you don’t need all of its capacity.
+Weighing just 41.4 oz, the Motion 60 is a good value despite a few idiosyncratic quirks.

 Storage and Organization

-The main compartment closes with a draw string closure, with an extension collar so you can stuff more gear into it.
-Unfortunately the top lid is sewn to the back above the back panel, so it can’t raised like a floating lid pocket would, making it somewhat difficult to fully utilize the extra extension collar capacity.
+The main compartment closes with a drawstring closure, with an extension collar so you can stuff more gear into it.
+Unfortunately, the top lid is sewn to the back above the back panel, so it can’t be raised like a floating lid pocket would, making it somewhat difficult to fully utilize the extra extension collar capacity.

 The main compartment also doesn’t have a hydration pocket, although it has dual hydration ports.
 The space that would have been occupied by a hydration reservoir is used to store a small inflatable pad, clearly the raison d’être for this Klymit backpack, which provides some extra stiffness and back panel padding for increased wearer comfort.
 I’ll talk about the pad more below, but mention here that the pad is too big for the pocket that it fits into, giving one the impression that the pad wasn’t really designed for this pack.

 The Motion 60 also has an enclosed rear pocket, side mesh water bottle pockets, and large zippered hip belt pockets that give you a lot of organizational options for storing your gear.
 The rear pocket zippers shut, unlike the mesh or kangaroo pockets, you find on many other multi-day packs.
 Zippered storage like this is nice, but there’s no drainage port in the pocket, so you can really only store dry gear in it.